culturalpal/grpc-lab/README.md

 Grpc Gateway tools

-`go install github.com/grpc-ecosystem/grpc-gateway/v2/protoc-gen-grpc-gateway`
+`go install github.com/grpc-ecosystem/grpc-gateway/v2/protoc-gen-grpc-gateway@latest`

 `go install github.com/grpc-ecosystem/grpc-gateway/v2/protoc-gen-openapiv2@latest`

 The generated files are contained in the generated directory.
 To regenerate the proto definitions use the following command `buf generate`
-## Setup
+## Experiments

 ### Client Side Load Balancing experiment
 The repo contains a launcher script at the root ``start.sh``